learn-academy-2023-charlie/apartment-app-frontend-team-splendiferous-instructors/README.md

 - 2 servers for API and UI
 - set state variables to null/empty
 - verify proper output on browser
+- ensure that CORS is setup to receive requests from any application

 ### Read/Create Fetch
 ```js